 To formalise the notion of complexity clearly, we focus on quantum tasks with the following ideal structure:

 In words, an input state $\rho_0$ undergoes a sequence of $N$ identical unitary transformations $U$.
-The final state $\rho_N$ contains some desired information which is often extracted through classical post-processing of measurements results.
+Desired information accumulates in the final state $\rho_N$ and is often extracted through classical post-processing of measurement results.
 The whole sequence is repeated independently for $Q_N$ rounds in order to gain a set amount of total information.
 This set goal can be represented by a fixed constraint, denoted as $Con$, whose exact form depends on the task.
 The total number of gates implemented is $Q_N\cdot N$ and optimising over $N$ with respect to the fixed goal gives the (gate) {\em complexity} $C$ of the protocol:

 Denote $E$ as the {\em energy} cost for constructing each $U$-block.
-In the remainder of this work the terms energy and resource will be used interchangeably, although the latter can take other forms in general.
-The {\em total resource} consumed is then $R= C\times E$.
+The {\em total energy cost} is then $R= C\times E$.
 However, perfect implementation can be affected by both experimental and fundamental limitations.
-The actual implemented gates will not be unitary in general and error dependence needs to be added to the quantities defined so far:
+The actual implemented gates will not be unitary in general and an error dependence needs to be added to the quantities defined so far: